 Step 2 :

-Use the OTG USB Cable to establish connection between Rooted android device and the Android device to be rooted.
+Use the OTG USB Cable to establish a connection between the Rooted android device and the Android device to be rooted.

 Step 3 :